algorithm-helper/algorithm-helper/content/categories/algorithms/sorting/insertion-sort.md

 # Insertion Sort

-Insertion sort is a sorting algorithm based on the idea of iterating through the array with index `i` and keeping the invariant that all elements to the left of `i` are sorted, and all elements to the right of `i` must be inserted into the subarray `[0...i]`.
-"Inserting" is essentially an operation to insert an element `i` into the correct place in an already sorted array.
+Insertion sort is a sorting algorithm based on the idea of iterating through the array with index
+$i$ and keeping the invariant that all elements to the left of $i$ are sorted, and all elements to the right of $i$ must be inserted into the subarray $[0...i]$.
+"Inserting" is essentially an operation to insert an element $i$ into the correct place in an already sorted array.

 The `insert` operation can be implemented as a helper function, but in the implementations, it is done, but rather done with the main algorithm because it is simple.
 This algorithm works because of